digiltd/oh-rtd-test/Windows.md

 The openHAB runtime comes as a platform-independent zip file.
 To install it, follow these simple steps:

+1. You will need to install Java if not already installed.
+Go to http://java.com/ to get it.
 1. Unzip the `openhab-runtime-<version>.zip` to where it is intended to be running from, e.g. `C:\openhab`.
 Note that there can't be a space in the path, so it can't be in program files in windows.
 1. Copy the bindings you have downloaded `*.jar` to the "addons" directory.
 1. Create a personal configuration file by copying the file `configurations/openhab_default.cfg` to `configurations/openhab.cfg`.